Protecting Yourself and Your Family

 In North Carolina, the attorneys at the law office of Haas & Associates, P.A. can help you seek legal protection from acts of domestic violence done to you or your minor child by someone with whom you have had a personal relationship.
 This means you can seek protection from—

-Legal protection usually means a Domestic Violence Protective Order (DVPO), which is also called a restraining order or a 50-B protective order.
+Legal protection usually means a Domestic Violence Protective Order (DVPO), which is also called a restraining order, a 50-B protective order, or a 50-C civil no-contact order.
 It is a court order that is signed by a judge and orders the abuser to stop threatening, harassing, stalking or otherwise interfering with the victim.
-Most protective orders require that the abuser remain a certain distance away from the victim, the victim’s residence and the victim’s workplace.
+Most protective orders require that the abuser remain a certain distance away from the victim, the victim's residence and the victim's workplace.
 In certain situations, this order may also require the abuser to stay away from the children or where the children go to school or daycare.
 It offers civil legal protection from domestic violence to both female and male victims, as well as to children.
-Domestic violence against men can be as destructive and harmful as domestic violence against women and children.

 Contact us at 919-783-9669 today to discover how we can help you deal with various types of domestic violence.

-The courts issues two types of Domestic Violence Protective Orders (DVPO): an Ex-Parte (emergency; without the other side being present) DVPO and a Final DVPO (which is valid up to one year, but can be renewed).
+The courts can issue a DVPO at different stages in the same case: an Ex-Parte (emergency; without the other side being present) DVPO and a Final DVPO (which is valid up to one year, but can be renewed).
 The Ex-Parte is a temporary order that protects the alleged victim and sometimes the minor children until the alleged abuser has had a chance to be heard in court.
-Ex-Parte orders can be obtained 24 hours a day, seven days a week, without an attorney present, and there are no court fees for getting one.
-A Final DVPO is issued after a court hearing, which must occur within ten days of issuance of the Ex-Parte temporary order.
-Final DVPOs can be in effect for up to one year, but they can be renewed to extend beyond that.
-Issues such as temporary custody of the children and possession of the residence and/or vehicles can be dealt with in the DVPO, but they are only temporary.
-For permanent resolution regarding these issues, the parties need permanent settlement agreements or separate actions in family court.
+Ex-Parte orders can be obtained without an attorney present, and there are no court fees for getting one.
+A Final DVPO is issued after a court hearing, which must occur within ten days of issuance of the Ex-Parte temporary order (unless a continuance is granted).
+Final DVPOs can be in effect for up to one year, but they can be renewed for an additional 2 years.
+Issues such as temporary custody of the children and possession of the residence and/or vehicles can also be dealt with in the DVPO, but they are only temporary.
+For permanent resolution regarding these issues, the parties need permanent settlement agreements or a court order.

 Criminal charges